pts/encrypt-script-bash/README.txt

 4.1.5 (2009) ...
 4.4.19 (2018).
 The encrypted scripts also work with Zsh,
 tested and found working: 4.3.10 (2009) ...
 5.4.2 (2018).

+How secure are scripts encrypted by encrypt_script.sh?

+* good: The used aes-256-cbc crypto is secure.
+* good: The passphrase doesn't show up in argv or environment variables, so other processes running in the same system can't easily inspect it with /proc (but root can create a memory dump to inspect it).
+* bad: The key derivation scheme is weak, a dictionary attack is much faster than on `gpg --symmetric'.
+* bad: There is no integrity protection, so the middle of the encrypted script can be modified without knowing the passphrase, and this won't be detected at extraction time.
+(By modifying 1 bytes, 20 or more bytes in the decrypted stream may get ruined.) `gpg --symmetric --force-mdc` does provide integrity protection.

 openssl version compatibility:

 * OpenSSL 0.9.8k 25 Mar 2009: OK (default is -md md5)